Average Cost of Living in Allentown

 What's the most common mistake people make with cost of living in Allentown?

 Anchoring on rent alone when evaluating affordability.
 Transportation, childcare, and healthcare costs vary just as dramatically between cities but get less attention.
-This applies in any market, but it's especially costly in Allentown where prices are already elevated.
+This applies in any market, but it's especially costly in Allentown where even small mistakes can erode the savings you'd otherwise enjoy.

 Is the Pennsylvania state average different from Allentown's?